Anti-submarine warfare: Origins

-The first attacks on a ship by an underwater vehicle are generally believed to have been during the American Revolutionary War, using what would now be called a naval mine but what was then referred to a torpedo.
+The first attacks on a ship by an underwater vehicle are generally believed to have been during the American Revolutionary War, using what would now be called a naval mine but what was then referred to as a torpedo.
 Even so, various attempts to produce submarines had been made prior to this.

 In 1866, British engineer Robert Whitehead invented the first effective self-propelled torpedo, the eponymous Whitehead torpedo; French and German inventions followed soon thereafter.
-The first submarine with a torpedo was Nordenfelt I built in 1884–1885, though it had been proposed earlier.
-By the outbreak of the Russo-Japanese War, all the large navies except the Germans had acquired submarines.
-Nevertheless, by 1904, all powers still defined the submarine as an experimental vessel and did not put it into operational use.
+The first submarine with a torpedo was Nordenfelt I, built in 1884–1885, though it had been proposed earlier.
+By the outbreak of the Russo-Japanese War in 1904, all the large navies except the Germans had acquired submarines.
+Nevertheless, at that time, all powers still defined the submarine as an experimental vessel and did not put it into operational use.

 There were no means to detect submerged U-boats, and attacks on them were limited at first to efforts to damage their periscopes with hammers.
 The Royal Navy torpedo establishment, HMS Vernon, studied explosive grapnel sweeps; these sank four or five U-boats in the First World War.
-A similar approach featured a string of 70 lb charges on a floating cable, fired electrically; an unimpressed Baron Mountevans considered any U-boat sunk by it deserved to be.
+A similar approach featured a string of 70 lb charges on a floating cable, fired electrically; an unimpressed Admiral Edward Evans considered any U-boat sunk by it deserved to be.

 Another primitive technique of attacking submarines was the dropping of 18.5 lb hand-thrown guncotton bombs.
-The Lance Bomb was developed, also; this featured a 35–40 lb cone-shaped steel drum on a 5 ft shaft, intended to be thrown at a submarine.
+The Lance Bomb was also developed; this featured a 35–40 lb cone-shaped steel drum on a 5 ft shaft, intended to be thrown at a submarine.
 Firing Lyddite shells, or using trench mortars, was tried.
 Use of nets to ensnare U-boats was also examined, as was a destroyer, HMS Starfish, fitted with a spar torpedo.
 To attack at set depths, aircraft bombs were attached to lanyards which would trigger their charges; a similar idea was a 16 lb guncotton charge in a lanyarded can; two of these lashed together became known as the Depth Charge Type A. Problems with the lanyards tangling and failing to function led to the development of a chemical pellet trigger as the Type B. These were effective at a distance of around 20 ft.

-Perhaps the best early concept arose in a 1913 RN Torpedo School report, describing a device intended for countermining, a "dropping mine".
+Perhaps the best early concept arose in a 1913 Royal Navy Torpedo School report, describing a device intended for countermining, a "dropping mine".
 At Admiral John Jellicoe's request, the standard Mark II mine was fitted with a hydrostatic pistol (developed in 1914 by Thomas Firth & Sons of Sheffield) preset for 45 ft firing, to be launched from a stern platform.
 Weighing 1150 lb, and effective at 100 ft, the "cruiser mine" was also a potential hazard to the dropping ship.